CsabaDu/CsabaDu.DynamicTestData/README.md

 ## Description

-`CsabaDu.DynamicTestData` is particularly useful in a unit testing context, where it can help streamline the creation of test cases and ensure that tests are both comprehensive and easy to maintain.
+`CsabaDu.DynamicTestData` framework is particularly useful in a unit testing context, where it can help streamline the creation of test cases and ensure that tests are both comprehensive and easy to maintain.
 It is designed to be highly flexible and extensible, allowing developers to create and manage test data for a wide variety of scenarios and literal test case descriptions displaying in Visual Studio Test Explorer.

 This framework consists of immutable `TestData` record types to initialize, store and proceed parameters of dynamic data-driven tests in runtime.
 It supports tests with multiple arguments, expected struct results and exceptions, and a `DynamicDataSource` base class with fully implemented methods to create specific object arrays of the data stored in the `record` instances.
 You get ready-to-use methods to create enumeration members of the derived dynamic data source classes.
 The use of generics and records ensures type safety and immutability, while the `ArgsCode` enum provides a clear way to specify how arguments should be handled.